Polyvagal Physical Therapy

 This approach is especially helpful for patients whose pain or dysfunction is affected by nervous system sensitivity, emotional regulation, or chronic stress.
 Common conditions treated include:

-• Chronic pain (especially fibromyalgia, neck/back pain)
+• Chronic pain syndromes

-• Trauma-related tension and bracing
+• Trauma or stress-related tension and bracing

-• Hypermobility spectrum disorders
+• Hypermobility spectrum disorders/ EDS

 • Chronic fatigue or dysautonomia (e.g., POTS)